top of page

 tanja.laske[a.t_))uni-hamburg.de

-I am a postdoctoral researcher and junior research group leader at the Cosy.Bio lab at the University of Hamburg.
+I am leading the independent junior research group “Viral Systems Modeling” at the Leibniz Institute of Virology (LIV) and I am also an associated group leader at CoSyBio at the University of Hamburg.
 I studied Biosystems Engineering at the Otto von Guericke University Magdeburg and obtained the Master’s degree for my experimental studies on adenoviral vector production in animal cell cultures, which I performed at IBET/ITQB-UNL in Lisbon, Portugal.
 During my PhD, I continued infection research in the dry lab and built mathematical models of virus replication dynamics to support the optimization of influenza vaccine production at the Bioprocess Engineering department at the Max Planck Institute for Dynamics of Complex Technical Systems Magdeburg.
-At Cosy.Bio, my team and me develop innovative computational methods that link bioinformatics multi-omics analysis with dynamic models to improve model predictions for complex diseases and biological processes, such as bone defect healing within the SyMBoD project.
-Furthermore, I am developing methodologies for artificial intelligence-based research of defective interfering particles within the Vir-AI-DIP project.
-Using machine and deep learning techniques we analyze and optimize the antiviral potential of defective viral genomes for improved prevention and treatment of infectious diseases.
+To model complex diseases and biological processes in silico, my group develops innovative computational methods that link bioinformatics multi-omics analysis, dynamic models and AI.
+Such models allow to systematically analyze factors that influence biological processes and facilitate the development of new treatment options.
+For instance, one of our aims is to understand impaired bone defect healing within the SyMBoD project.
+Importantly, our main research focus is on elucidating the antiviral potential of defective viral genomes for improved prevention and treatment of infectious diseases, which sparked within the Vir-AI-DIP project funded by the University of Hamburg’s excellence initiative.

 Mia-Le.png